wp-plugins/mma-call-tracking/mma_call_tracking/readme.txt

 replace the phone number on your website with the appropriate tracking phone number based on your rules.

-* Learn more about Message Metric at: [http://messagemetric.com](http://messagemetric.com)
+* Learn more about Message Metric at: [http://www.messagemetric.com](http://www.messagemetric.com)
-* See the WordPress plugin documentation at: [http://messagemetric.com/wordpress-plugin/](http://messagemetric.com/wordpress-plugin/)

 == Installation ==